While we think carbon steel is the best overall material for a wok, carbon steel woks do require seasoning before use. Here's how to to do it.

 If your wok has wooden handles, wrap them in heavy duty aluminum foil to prevent them from burning.

 Set your wok on your stove set to the highest heat.
 Make sure you clear the stove area, because things will get quite hot.
-Keep a dry towel handy or better yet, a silicon or heatproof kitchen mitt in case the wok handles get too hot.
+Keep a dry kitchen towel handy or better yet, a silicon/heatproof kitchen mitt in case the wok handles get too hot.

-Wipe down the excess water with a paper towel and place the wok back on the burner to dry it with medium high heat.
+Wipe down the excess water with a paper towel and place the wok back on the burner to dry it over medium high heat.

 After the wok is thoroughly dried, add about a tablespoon of vegetable oil to the wok over low heat.
 Spread the oil around the wok by tilting it until you get an even coating.
 Turn off the heat and use a twice-folded paper towel to begin wiping down the wok.
 Use your wok spatula to start since the wok will be hot.

 Repeat this process one more time ,and your new carbon steel wok is ready for cooking your favorite dishes!